 \subsection{Local circuit model}

-In the interest of building a more physically realistic model of dynamics, we seek to restrict the gate set $\mathcal G$ to geometrically local gates on a $d$-dimensional array of qubits.
+To build a more physically realistic model of dynamics, we seek to restrict the gate set $\mathcal G$ to geometrically local gates on a $d$-dimensional array of qubits.

-The simplest automaton gate set comprises just local bit flips: $\mathcal{G} = \{X_i\}_{i=1}^N$.
-It is straightforward to see that the action of $\mathcal{G}$ on $\Sigma_1$ is irreducible (we can map any bitstring to any other via bitflips); however it is already not irreducible on $\Sigma_2$: given a set $S = \{\mathbf z, \mathbf z'\}$, the ``relative coordinate'' $\mathbf z \oplus \mathbf z'$ is invariant under bit flips.
+The simplest local automaton gate set comprises just local bit flips: $\mathcal{G} = \{X_i\}_{i=1}^N$.
+It is straightforward to see that the Markov chain induced by $\mathcal{G}$ on $\Sigma_1$ is irreducible (we can map any bitstring to any other via bitflips); however it is already not irreducible on $\Sigma_2$: given a set $S = \{\mathbf z, \mathbf z'\}$, the ``relative coordinate'' $\mathbf z \oplus \mathbf z'$ ($\oplus$ being sum modulo 2) is invariant under bit flips.
 Moving up in complexity, one might try two-qubit automaton gates, generated by NOTs and CNOTs; however, it is possible to show that these gates are also insufficient to achieve irreducibility on $\Sigma_m$ above $m=3$.
-Three-qubit automaton gates, on the other hand, can induce irreducible and aperiodic Markov chains on $\Sigma_m$ for all $m \leq D/4$, as we show in Appendix~\ref{app:local_gateset}.
+Three-qubit automaton gates, on the other hand, can induce irreducible Markov chains on $\Sigma_m$ for all $m \leq D/4$, as we show in Appendix~\ref{app:local_gateset}.

 In particular, for the case of a one-dimensional qubit array, we consider the gate set $\mathcal{G} = \{u_{iab} = \textsf{C}_{i-1,a} \textsf{C}_{i+1,b} {X}_i\}$ where $a,b\in \{0,1\}$ label a control bitstring and $i \in [N]$ labels the target site (we take periodic boundary conditions, identifying $i = 0$ and $i = N$), as shown in Fig.~\ref{fig:local}(a).
 The $u_{iab}$ gate flips qubit $i$ if and only if its left neighbor $i-1$ is in state $a$ and its right neighbor $i+1$ is in state $b$.
 There are $N$ choices for the target site $i$ and 4 choices for the control string $(a,b)$, giving a total of $4N$ gates in $\mathcal{G}$.
 Up to bit flips, each $u_{iab}$ is a Toffoli gate.
-It is easy to see that the gate set generates $\CX$ gates, $\textsf{SWAP}$ gates, and bit flip gates as well---it in fact generates arbitrary {\it even} permutations of the computational basiss, see Appendix~\ref{app:local_gateset}.
+It is easy to see that the gate set generates $\CX$ gates, $\textsf{SWAP}$ gates, and bit flip gates as well.
+In fact it generates arbitrary {\it even} permutations of the computational basis, see Appendix~\ref{app:local_gateset}.

 \tocless